 “Ha – I don’t know what I would have enjoyed more; seeing that bikini beauty or watching you lose your cool over such a pretty girl.”

 “We had plenty of pretty gals in the swim club, but none ever showed up in a bikini.
 I was starting to panic because I could not figure out who she was and she knew my name.
 I felt like a – a drooling idiot.
 She finally had to remind me.”
 Alan leaned over towards Vernon, “She was that same gal from grammar school.
 I couldn’t believe it.
 I was taller then and once I knew it was her, she didn’t look that different except that she grew into that body which stood out so badly in the fourth grade.

 “We stepped out of line; talked for a while; swam and dove for a while.
-I recovered my composure some, but swimming with the stunning girl who looked even more amazing down at the bottom of the 12 foot end through my swim goggles with her hair drifting all around her.
-She was mesmerizing.
+I recovered my composure some, but man; swimming with this stunning girl who looked even more amazing down at the bottom of the 12-foot end through my swim goggles with her hair drifting all around her — she was mesmerizing.

 “I used to get bored waiting for my sisters to finish up, but that day – I wanted the clock to slow down so I could just swim and talk with that grown-up no-longer-gangly redhead from grammar school.
 I realized what all the other girls in school had against her.
 She was much more attractive than any of them and as we talked, I learned there was also a fun and likeable person beneath all that red hair.”